httpwg/http-extensions/draft-ietf-httpbis-cdn-loop.md

 the field's content, or using another header field), but such use is not defined (or required) by this specification.

+Depending on how it is used, CDN-Loop can expose information about the internal configuration of the CDN; for example, the number of hops inside the CDN, and the hostnames of nodes.

 # IANA Considerations